Found us from search engine?

-The endless scrolling means you can browse news after news stay on the page for longer than you should.
+The endless scrolling means you can easily browse news after news stay on their mobile page for much longer than you should.

 Alexa Ranking: 278

 Airbnb is a website that allows people to list, find and rent lodging.
-The founders of Airbnb are design graduates, and from the looks of their website, it is obvious that they have put a lot of emphasis on UI and UX.
+The founders of Airbnb are design graduates, and from the looks of their website, it is obvious that they have put a lot of emphasis on User Interface and User Experience.